jeamy/zwerg_ii/README.md

 # zwergII (DWARF II Controller)

+> **⚠️ BETA VERSION - USE AT YOUR OWN RISK**
+>
+> This software is currently in **beta stage** and under active development.
+While we strive for stability and reliability, the application may contain bugs or incomplete features.
+Use this software at your own risk.
+The developers are not responsible for any damage to your equipment or data loss that may occur from using this application.

 Desktop application for controlling the **DWARF II smart telescope**.

 This project implements communication with the device via **WebSocket (Protobuf)** and **HTTP**, provides a modern Qt UI client, and includes extensive protocol/API documentation in this repository.

 ## Features